stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 The _pipeline layout_ specifies the _resources_ (texture samplers, uniform buffers and push constants) used by the pipeline.
 None of these are needed for the triangle demo but we are still required to specify a layout for the pipeline.

-We create a bare-bones implementation for this stage of development:
+A bare-bones implementation is created to support this stage of development:

 ```java
 public class PipelineLayout extends AbstractVulkanObject {